How Do I Prevent My Puppy From Chewing On Furniture?

 Teething

 One of the first reasons why puppies chew is due to teething.
 Just like human babies, puppies go through a teething phase during which their baby teeth are replaced by adult teeth.
-The discomfort and itchiness associated with teething often lead puppies to seek relief by on objects, including furniture.
+The discomfort and itchiness associated with teething often lead puppies to seek relief by chewing on objects, including furniture.
 It is important to understand that chewing helps soothe their aching gums.

-and Boredom
+Exploration and Boredom

 Puppies are naturally curious creatures and use their mouths as a way to explore their surroundings.
 Chewing provides them with sensory information and helps them satisfy their curiosity.
 Additionally, puppies may chew out of boredom.
 If they do not have enough mental and physical stimulation, they may resort to chewing as a way to alleviate their boredom.